-Figure 4 - Proportion of CPE isolated from people identified by Surveillance and Diagnostic samples per quarter 2016-2020
+Figure 4 - Proportion of CPE isolated from people identified by Surveillance and Diagnostic samples for the 3 most recent years.

 This figure is based on data from the National CPE Reference Laboratory Service.
 It is intended that it be updated quarterly.